 CASA of Kern County

-CASA of Kern County began operation in the summer of 1994, lead by Judge Robert J. Anspach, attorney Terry Foley, mental health therapist Judy Newman and funded by Bakersfield Junior League, to serve as an independent voice for the best interest of dependent children- abused, neglected, and abandoned children living in protective care in Kern County, California.
+CASA of Kern County began operation in the summer of 1994.
+Led by Judge Robert J. Anspach, attorney Terry Foley, mental health therapist Judy Newman and funded by Bakersfield Junior League, CASA serves as an independent voice for the best interest of abused, neglected, and abandoned children living in protective care in Kern County, California.
 Our mission is to recruit, screen and train volunteers from communities throughout Kern County to serve as advocates in child protection proceedings.
 We also support and closely supervise the advocacy work of our volunteers throughout the duration of their assignments.

 CASA of Kern County has recruited and trained over 1,100 Advocates and have served over 3,000 of Kern County's most vulnerable children.